-This strategy will build off of the wetlands work developed under the prior Section 309 strategy and ongoing Section 306 planning and permitting tasks, and is a logical next step to enhancing DCRM's wetlands program.
+This strategy will build off of the wetlands work developed under the previous Section 309 strategy and is a logical next step to enhancing DCRM's wetlands program.
 Upon completion of this strategy and associated program changes, DCRM will have a comprehensive and transparent wetlands regulatory program and staff who are trained in field assessment and valuation methodology.